Edwin Hubble: Doctoral studies

-After the United States declared war on Germany in 1917 during World War I, Hubble rushed to complete his Ph.D. dissertation so he could join the military.
+After the United States declared war on Germany in 1917, Hubble rushed to complete his Ph.D. dissertation so he could join the military.
 Hubble volunteered for the United States Army and was assigned to the newly created 86th Division, where he served in the 2nd Battalion, 343rd Infantry Regiment.
-He rose to the rank of major, and was found fit for overseas duty on July 9, 1918; the 86th Division moved overseas, but never saw combat as it was broken up and its personnel used as replacements in other units.
+He rose to the rank of major; the 86th Division moved overseas but never saw combat as it was broken up and its personnel used as replacements in other units.
 After the end of World War I, Hubble spent a year at University of Cambridge, where he renewed his studies of astronomy.

 Career

 In 1919, Hubble was offered a staff position at the Carnegie Institution for Science's Mount Wilson Observatory, near Pasadena, California, by George Ellery Hale, the founder and director of the observatory.
 Hubble remained on staff at Mount Wilson until his death in 1953.
 Shortly before his death, Hubble became the first astronomer to use the newly completed giant 200 in reflector Hale Telescope at the Palomar Observatory near San Diego, California.

 Hubble also worked as a civilian for United States Army at Aberdeen Proving Ground in Maryland during World War II as the Chief of the External Ballistics Branch of the Ballistic Research Laboratory during which he directed a large volume of research in exterior ballistics which increased the effective firepower of bombs and projectiles.
 His work was facilitated by his personal development of several items of equipment for the instrumentation used in exterior ballistics, the most outstanding development being the high-speed clock camera, which made possible the study of the characteristics of bombs and low-velocity projectiles in flight.
 The results of his studies were credited with improving the design, performance, and military effectiveness of bombs and rockets.
 For his work there, he received the Legion of Merit award.